singlecla/singlecla/cla.md

 8.  ***As far as the law allows, my work comes as is, without any warranty or condition, except for my promises under [Rights to License](#rights-to-license).***

+### Work I Have Permission to Contribute

+When I open pull requests offering contributions of work that companies or other organizations, like my employers or clients, might have legal rights to license, I promise to mention all the following in comments to those pull requests:

+1.  the fact that an organization or another person might have the legal right to license work I am contributing

+2.  the name of the organization or person that might have those legal rights

+3.  whether and how they gave me permission to contribute

+For example, I might say:

+> I did this work while on the job for Example, Inc.  They may have the legal right to license it, instead of me.
+I asked my manager if I could contribute my work, and she pointed me to our company's open source policy, which covers it.

-### Others' Work
+### Other Work

-When I make contributions including work that others have the legal right to license:
+When I open pull requests offering contributions including work that others have the legal right to license:

-1. I promise to mention in comments to my pull requests when that work isn't clearly licensed under permissive open license terms that Blue Oak Council rates "bronze" or better at <https://blueoakcouncil.org/list>.
+1. I promise to mention in comments to those pull requests when that work isn't clearly licensed under permissive open license terms that Blue Oak Council rates "bronze" or better at <https://blueoakcouncil.org/list>.

-2. I promise to include copies of copyright notices, license terms, and other licensing documentation in my contribution, so the project steward can tell from files in the project's repository who licensed what work under what terms.
+2. I promise to include copies of copyright notices, license terms, and other licensing documentation in my pull request, so the project steward can tell from files in the project's repository who licensed what work under what terms.

 ## Rights to License